 Property Damage (PD): PD also kicks in when you cause an accident.
-In Montana, you as a driver are required to carry a minimum of $10,000 in property damage coverage.
+In Montana, you as a driver are required to carry a minimum of $20,000 in property damage coverage.
 It covers your liability and responsibility in reimbursing a third party for their property loss that you're at fault for.
 A damaged fence, a crushed fender and broken glass are a few examples of what this covers.

-Optional Car Insurance Coverages in Montana
+Optional car insurance coverages in Montana

 For example, if you only buy the minimum insurance as required by Montana law and later cause an accident, neither your injuries nor your car’s damage will be covered.
 The same goes when your vehicle is damaged by a windstorm, flood or a deer — you’ll have to pay out of pocket.
 Here are a few optional coverages that motorists may consider adding to their policy:

 Uninsured Motorist Bodily Injury (UMBI): Montana has the 15th highest rate of uninsured motorists, with 14.1% of claims involving uninsured drivers (2012).
-What happens if you’re in an accident, you sustain an injury, but the other driver has no insurance?
+What happens if you’re in an accident and you sustain an injury, but the other driver has no insurance?
 This coverage is activated, and your insurer steps in to reimburse you.
 Typical coverage might include expenses related to your own bodily injuries, a disease, sickness or even death – if they occur as a result of the accident.
 All are reasons to elect this coverage.
 The lowest limits you can purchase for UMBI in Montana are 25/50.
 Note that while higher coverage is available, you cannot buy UMBI for higher limits than your BI in the same policy.

 Collision coverage: is one of the two physical damage coverages.
 It provides compensation for physical damage to your vehicle.
-Usually it includes a deductible – the amount of the loss you pay out of pocket.
+Usually, it includes a deductible – the amount of the loss you pay out of pocket.
 Generally speaking, the higher the deductible, the less you will pay for your monthly insurance premium.